 Accessing the "Where's My Refund" Tool

-To access the "Where's My Refund" tool, you need to enter your Social Security number, the filing status used on your 2020 return, and the exact whole dollar refund amount shown on your 2020 tax return.
+To access the "Where's My Refund" tool, you need to enter your Social Security number (or individual taxpayer identification number), the filing status used on your 2021 tax return, and the exact whole dollar refund amount shown on your 2021 return.

 If you filed a joint return, you can use either spouse's Social Security number.
 The filing status options are: